Force over Distance: Chapter 39

 “In my pocket,” Young said.

-As he followed his chief scientist to the control interface room, the sheer choice to stick with the man hit as profound.
+As he followed his chief scientist through the halls, the sheer choice to stick with the man hit as profound.
 Strange.
 He hadn’t made a decision about where he’d been for weeks now.

-They both jumped as the book came down between them.
+They jumped as the book came down between them.

 “New sweatshirt?”
-Young said, as he passed Chloe.
+Young said as he passed Chloe.
 “Good choice.”
-He set up Rush’s laptop at his usual console.
+He set Rush’s laptop at his usual console.

 “Thanks, colonel,” Chloe said.